Five Barbarians: Definition

 Distribution of the Five Barbarians during the Western Jin dynasty.

-Chronologicaly, the earliest usage of the phrase "Five Barbarians" or "Wu Hu" (五胡) comes from an edict written by the Empress Dowager, Chu Suanzi, when she terminated her regency in favour for her son, Emperor Mu of Jin in 357.
-Her edict can be found in the Book of Jin, which was compiled in 648 during the Tang dynasty.
-The lead editor of the record, Fang Xuanling, also mentioned the "Five Barbarians" in his evaluation of Emperor Yuan of Jin, but it is unclear which groups they were supposed to represent.
-Other expressions that generally refer to the non-Chinese groups during this period include the "Four Barbarians (四夷)" and "Six Barbarians (六夷)".

-Additionally, the Spring and Autumn Annals of the Sixteen Kingdoms (501–522) also contains a quote in 385 by the Former Qin ruler, Fu Jian, that uses the "Five Barbarians" terminology.
-Modern historians like Chen Yinke and Zhou Yiliang believe that the "Five Barbarians" in this case was simply in reference to the "Five Virtues of Beginning and End", a theoretical concept often invoked by Chinese dynasties to legitimize their reigns.
+The term "Five Barbarians" or "Wu Hu" (五胡) first appeared in an edict written by the Empress Dowager Chu Suanzi of the Eastern Jin dynasty in 357 CE.
+In the 7th century historical text, the Book of Jin, the term was also invoked by the lead editor, Fang Xuanling in his evaluation of Emperor Yuan of Jin.
+However, it was never specified who the five groups actually were.
+In classical Chinese text, the word "Five" or "Wu" (五) may be used in a figurative sense, implying wholeness or entirety, instead of a literal quantity.
+Additionally, the 6th century Spring and Autumn Annals of the Sixteen Kingdoms contains a quote from the Former Qin ruler which mentions the Five Barbarians, although modern historians such as Chen Yinke and Zhou Yiliang believe that this was simply a reference to the theoretical concept of "Five Virtues of Beginning and End".

-The Five Barbarians were only categorized during the 12th century in the Southern Song dynasty, when the official, Hong Mai wrote an essay titled "Wuhu Luanhua" (五胡亂華; "Upheaval of the Five Barbarians") in his book, Rongzhai Suibi (容齋隨筆).
-Even so, he did not properly define the term, as the seven rulers he mentioned only accounted for four non-Han groups, namely the Xiongnu, Jie, Xianbei and Di.
-A later Southern Song official, Wang Yinglin defined the Five Barbarians as "Liu Yuan's Xiongnu, Shi Le's Jie, Murong-Xianbei, Fu Hong's Di and Yao Chang's Qiang."
-Hu Sanxing's annotation of the Zizhi Tongjian affirms Wang Yinglin's view by listing the five as the Xiongnu, Jie, Xianbei, Di and Qiang, after which it became widely accepted.
+During the Southern Song dynasty centuries later, the official Hong Mai (1123–1202 CE) wrote an essay titled "Wuhu Luanhua" (五胡亂華; "Upheaval of the Five Barbarians") in his book the Rongzhai Suibi (容齋隨筆), but once again did not classify the five.
+It was only later when another Song official, Wang Yinglin (1223–1296 CE) published his Xiaoxue Ganzhu (小學紺珠) that the Five Barbarians were listed as "Liu Yuan's Xiongnu, Shi Le's Jie, Murong Huang's Xianbei, Fu Hong's Di and Yao Chang's Qiang."
+A contemporary of Wang, Hu Sanxing (1230–1302 CE), affirmed his interpretation by including it in his annotation of the Zizhi Tongjian, after which it became widely accepted.

 They were a mix of tribes from various stocks, such as proto-Mongolic, Turkic, Tibetan and Yeniseian.
 Others divide them into two Turkic tribes, one Tungusic tribe, and two Tibetan tribes, and yet others into Tibetan and Altaic (proto-Mongolian and early Turkic).
 While later historians determined that there were more than five, the Five Barbarians has become a collective term for all northern and western non-Han groups that lived during the Jin dynasty (266–420) and Sixteen Kingdoms period.